-- A crown–rump length of 7 mm or or greater with no heartbeat
+- A crown-rump length of 7 mm or greater with no heartbeat

 - A mean sac diameter of 25 mm or greater and no embryo

-- The absence of an embryo with heartbeat at 2 or more weeks after a scan that showed a gestational sac without a yolk sac
+- No heartbeat at 2 or more weeks after a scan that showed a gestational sac without a yolk sac

-- The absence of embryo with heartbeat 11 or more days after a scan that showed a gestational sac with a yolk sac
+- No heartbeat 11 or more days after a scan that showed a gestational sac with a yolk sac

 These guidelines become especially important in assessing the health of a pregnancy in women who have suffered recurrent miscarriages or have a history of ectopic pregnancy.